DaryaShyroka/Sudoku290/Structure.md

 ## Code Structure

-- `src/Sudoku/SudokuView.java` contains the view part of the Model-View-Controller architecture.
-This class contains everything that is visible in the game.
-It also initializes the GUI, launches the game when it is run, and asks the Controller and Model to update the board upon user input.
-- `src/Sudoku/SudokuBoard.java`
-- `src/Sudoku/Controller.java`
-- `src/Sudoku/CellButton.java`

 ## Major Classes and Functions

 This is where explain the important classes in functions in Sudoku290

 ### SudokuView

+Contains the view, everything that is visible in the game.
+SudokuView initializes the GUI, launches the game , and updates the board when user input is given.

 #### Methods